rauc/rauc/docs/using.rst

   case "$1" in
           install-check)
                   if [[ "$RAUC_MF_COMPATIBLE" != "$RAUC_SYSTEM_COMPATIBLE" ]]; then
-                          echo "Comptaible does not match!"
+                          echo "Compatible does not match!"
 1>&2
                           exit 10
                   fi
                   ;;